reach2prabakar/AutomationTest_Cucumber/README.md

 ## Reporting

-For greater understanding cucumber JVM is plugged in with the framework, However the inbuilt cucumber.Html report is available.
+For greater understanding cucumber JVM is plugged in with the framework.

-Once all the test is executed,
+Once all the test executed,
-<br/>Open the project folder ->\target\cucumber-html-reports
+<br/>Navigate to the project folder ->\target\cucumber-html-reports
 >### overview-features.html

 ![Scenario](/src/test/resources/imageForGit/Report.JPG)